Updated November 24, 2023

 Difference Between Bid Price vs Ask Price

 The most widely used term while buying securities in the market is bid price vs ask price.
-The bid-ask spread does represent the basic transaction cost that will be applied for acquiring an investment in the market.
-The bid-ask spread, along with other fees or commissions, will represent the basic transaction cost of trading that security.
-The bid price is the highest price that the buyers are willing to pay for them while the ask price is the lowest price at which the sellers are willing to sell a security or other investment asset.
-And the difference between the bid price vs ask price is called as the spread.
-For example, if the bid price on security is $100 and the ask price is $101, then the spread will be $1
+The bid-ask spread represents the basic transaction cost that will be applied for acquiring an investment in the market.
+The bid-ask spread, and other fees or commissions will represent the basic transaction cost of trading that security.
+The bid price is the highest price that the buyers are willing to pay for them, while the asking price is the lowest price at which the sellers are willing to sell a security or other investment asset.
+The difference between the bid price vs ask price is called the spread.
+For example, if the bid price on security is $100 and the asking price is $101, then the spread will be $1

-Take an example below of Reliance industries where we show top 5 bid price vs ask price
+Take an example below of Reliance Industries, where we show the top 5 bid prices vs ask price.

 The average investor will contend with the ask and bid spread as an implied cost of trading.
-For example, if the current price quotation for Reliance Industries is 1,077.65 / 1078.30, investor A, who is looking to purchase Reliance at the current market price, would pay 1078.30, while investor B who on other hand wishes to sell Reliance at the current market price would receive 1077.65.
+For example, if the current price quotation for Reliance Industries is 1,077.65 / 1078.30, investor A, who is looking to purchase Reliance at the current market price, would pay 1078.30.
+In contrast, investor B, who wishes to sell Reliance at the current market price, would receive 1077.65.

 Head To Head Comparison Between Bid Price vs Ask Price (Infographics)